National State of Patient Safety 2024

 Prioritising improvement efforts in a system under stress

-Sensitive to client needs, wise in her advice and compassionate to staff involved.
+She's a very safe pair of hands.
+She's sensitive to the client needs, wise in her advice and compassionate to staff involved.

 Prioritising improvement efforts in a system under stress